madfam-io/plinto/packages/react-sdk/README.md

-# @plinto/react-sdk
+# @janua/react-sdk

-> **React-specific authentication hooks and components** for Plinto integration
+> **React-specific authentication hooks and components** for Janua integration

 **Version:** 0.1.0 · **Framework:** React 18+ · **Status:** Production Ready

 ## 📋 Overview

-@plinto/react-sdk provides a complete set of React hooks, components, and utilities for seamless Plinto authentication integration.
-Built on top of @plinto/sdk with React-specific optimizations for state management, SSR support, and component lifecycle handling.
+@janua/react-sdk provides a complete set of React hooks, components, and utilities for seamless Janua authentication integration.
+Built on top of @janua/sdk with React-specific optimizations for state management, SSR support, and component lifecycle handling.

 ## 🚀 Quick Start